15 Tips from Chefs on Creating the Perfect Burgers

 “Most people don’t melt the cheese enough,” Geoffrey Zakarian, the chef and owner of NYC’s National Bar and Dining Rooms, tells The New York Times.
 “You want a curtain of cheese to enrobe the meat.
 The rennet in it really adds a lot of flavor.”

 Waxman explained to the Daily Meal how to properly melt the cheese.
-Using a grill with a cover, grill one side of the patty, flip it, and quickly mount the cheese on top.
+Using a grill with a cover, grill one side of the patty, flip it, and quickly place the cheese on top.
 Cover the grill so it’ll melt.
-He also says to use grated cheese—it melts better than sliced cheese.
+He also suggests using grated cheese, as it melts better than sliced cheese.
 “You can always put a clump of grated cheese on top of the middle of the burger so it melts out, otherwise a slab will just melt out and over the burger onto the grill,” he says.

 14. LET THE MEAT REST.